-We do have a waiting list for our Miniature Pinscher puppies.
+We have a waiting list for our Miniature Pinscher puppies, but are accepting applications now.
 If you are interested in a puppy, please contact us about getting on our list.
-Puppies are picked in order of date completed forms/Deposits are received. (pictures below are of puppies previously sold)
+Puppies are picked in order completed forms/Deposits are received. (pictures below are of puppies previously sold)

 We are located in the scenic Yakima Valley, in Washington state, well know for its’ many orchards, vineyards and wineries.
 This puts us almost equal distance (3.5 hrs) between Portland Oregon, Seattle WA, and Spokane WA.